Baseline Study, Educate a Child Programme, Mercy Corps, Somalia

 - 7 KIIs with MoE staff

-Final stages included addressing two rounds of comments from Mercy Corps.
-Joel addressed the first and Deepak addressed the second.
-Alice then proceeded with designing the report, including an infographic summary of selected key findings.
+Our in-house team then proceeded with designing the report, including an infographic summary of selected key findings.

 The primary output was the baseline report itself.
 This report addressed eight programme related questions and provided a list of key findings and recommendations.
 The secondary output was a database containing data on all 84 schools included in the study including data on enrolment, retention and respondent characteristics across the relevant tools.
 The completed data collection instruments are also available for each school.